 - Describe a situation in which you influenced or motivated people

 Preparing answers where you have positively influenced others are useful for questions that ask you to give an example from your past work.
 Choose an example that is impressive and best highlights soft skills, such as your ability to persuade and negotiate.

 If you’re looking to progress up the ranks, you’ll need to inspire confidence that you have managerial aptitude.
 You need to prove that you have an inclusive approach, the ability to engage with employees at all levels, and are looking forward to taking on responsibility for the success and wellbeing of others.
 Most of all, you’ll need to prove your ability to forge effective, lasting business relationships.

-Remember, technical ability and relevant experience should always go hand-in-hand with great communication and interpersonal skills.
-Make sure you have relevant examples of your soft skills ready for your next interview.
+Remember, technical ability and relevant experience should always go hand-in-hand with great communication, change management and interpersonal skills.

 For more interview advice, check out our interview tips here.

 During the interview process, be conscious of promoting your soft skills.
 Tailor your responses to demonstrate skills such as: